 The State annually issues capital improvement bonds to fund improvements and expansion of State facilities.
 The College is not obligated to repay these funds to the State.
 Authorized funds can be requested as needed once State authorities have given approval to begin specific projects and project expenditures have been incurred.
-The College has received a commitment to renovate Building Three Hundred and has received an allocation of \$640,000 on a reimbursable basis, when expended, from the State of South Carolina capital reserve funds, and the College plans to commit approximately \$300,000, for a total project cost of approximately \$940,000.
-In addition, a state capital appropriation of \$4,650,000 exists for the College's future Life Science building and equipment project, available for reimbursement, when expended.
+The College received authority through a proviso to redirect previously authorized state funds to be used for a campus security upgrade project.
+The College received an allocation of \$640,000 on a reimbursable basis, when expended, through the revised proviso.
+The funds will be used to enhance safety and security technology with indoor and outdoor cameras, call boxes, and access control.
+This project will improve safeguards, improve employee, student, and visitor safety, improve employee productivity and operations, monitor activities, and increase overall safety and security campus wide.
+As part of the upgrade, all outdoor callbox stanchions will include Wi-Fi hotspots for student use as part of the new social distancing requirements.
+In addition, a state capital appropriation of \$3,650,000 exists for the College's future Nursing building and equipment project.
+Another state capital appropriation of \$1,000,000 exist for campus infrastructure improvements.
+Both state capital appropriations are available for reimbursement, when expended.